pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 He met Nethza.
 She was at the church before he arrived.
 She'd fight with her shadow, her literal shadow, unless that shadow spirit was around; in which case she seemed more at ease.
 She left only a couple of days before we arrived.

 After another couple of hours, we reach what looks almost like a town - but is in fact a fortified manor.
 Stone walls around the base of a small rise, rocky, the manor built rising up out of it.
 It almost looks like a keep except more elegant than that.
 Small workers huts around, fields; even a few small houses.
 It is an estate.
-We go past a beautiful stone sign, "Darkon Manor" carved into the plaque.
+We go past a beautiful stone sign, "Dakkon Manor" carved into the plaque.
 There's a crest above, painted.
 A three dog heads (or a three-headed dog?!) in white against a pale blue background, with swallow-shaped birds flying outwards in between.

 Denny eyes up the manor.
 "I don't think I'll go in there."
 "Probably wise!" says Riglan.
 "I'll carry on this road towards the city."
 "OK.
 Maybe we'll catch up with you there some time."
 "Thank you for letting me travel with you.
 I hope you find her."
 "And I hope you find your way home.
 Safe travels."
 And just like that, Denny walks onto a left-hand fork as we carry on bearing right towards the estate gatehouse.
 Seeing that there are guards there, Riglan re-casts Disguise Self, 6ft human, just like at Sungift.
 We all pull our cloaks around us.
 We put the dog onto the wagon and cover it in a blanket!
 There's a heart-stopping moment when the guards check the barrels, but they don't seem to mind that there's a blanket there too.